 The restroom is renowned for bad Feng Shui.
 It contains odors, humidity, and bacteria that can affect both your sleep and your health.

-If your restroom door faces the bed, some experts say that it can attract love relationships that damages you.
+If your restroom door faces the bed, some experts say that it can attract love relationships that damage you.
 In other words, you’ll find yourself in scenarios where you tend to find the “wrong” partner.

 3. Avoid Placing Bed Under Beam